 Those are very real moments of grief and frustration for some.

 I have an entirely separate post waiting in the wings on how we, as a church, have idolized marriage and often preach some form of the prosperity gospel when it comes to relationships.
-But today, in my second post in the Porn & Marriage series, I want to specifically address a fear I see from so many young women:
+But today, I want to specifically address a fear I see from so many young women:

 God is punishing me with for what I’ve done.